giuliobarl/giuliobarl.github.io/content/papers/_index.md

 ---
 title: "Papers"
-description: "Preprints and articles by Giulio Barletta."
+description: "Articles and preprints by Giulio Barletta."
 ---